sakitume/SilverLite-FC/docs/Develop.md

 boot pads again.
 More on this in the "Monitor" section of this document.

 Another method you can use to enter DFU mode is to use the "L-R-D" gesture (Left/Right/Down).
-But this (of course) means you need to successfully connect your TX to the flight controller.
+But this (of course) means you need to have successfully flashed the firmware once already and are able to connect your TX to the flight controller.

 > Note: If you have an OMNIBUSF4 target and don't wish to use an ST-Link adapter then edit the `Makefile` so that it uses the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)